Accelerating access to rotavirus vaccines

 A lifeline for children in the world’s poorest countries

 Diarrhea is a leading killer of young children worldwide, and rotavirus is the most common cause of severe diarrhea.
-Each year, rotavirus kills more than 450,000 children younger than five years of age and hospitalizes millions more.
+In 2013, rotavirus killed 215,000 children younger than five years of age and hospitalized millions more.
 Countries that have introduced rotavirus vaccines have experienced reductions in severe and fatal diarrhea, underscoring the incredible potential for rotavirus vaccines to improve child health and save lives.

 Resources on this site